agilesix/AgileSix.com/README.md

 # Agile6.com

-This site uses Gatsby to compile.
+This site uses GatsbyJS to compile.
 To get up and running:

 ```
 yarn install